Still in deep water: A life buoy was thrown, but without land in sight

-It is a fact that my knowledge of and experiences with the Danish Swimming Federation’s political, administrative and sports management – former chairman of DS’ elite swimming committee Mr. Lars Jørgensen (today Chairman of DS), CEO Mrs. Pia Holmen and sports director Mr. Lars Sørensen – are both comprehensive and thorough , since all three were key persons in the collaboration between Team Denmark and the Danish Swimming Federation in the period 2006-2012.
-It was also during the same period that Mark Regan (2004-2008) and Paulus Wildeboer (2009-2012) were employed as coaches of the national team with reference to CEO and sports director of Danish Swimming Federation.
+It is a fact that my knowledge of and experiences with the Danish Swimming Federation’s political, administrative and sports management – former chairman of DS’ elite swimming committee Mr. Lars Jørgensen (today Chairman of DS), CEO Mrs. Pia Holmen and High Performance Manager Mr. Lars Sørensen – are both comprehensive and thorough , since all three were “key persons” in the collaboration between Team Denmark and the Danish Swimming Federation in the period 2006-2012.
+It was also during the same period that Mark Regan (2004-2008) and Paulus Wildeboer (2009-2012) were employed as coaches of the national team with reference to CEO and High Performance Manager of Danish Swimming Federation.
 I collaborated with Regan and Wildeboer at the 2007 World Championships (Melbourne), the 2008 Olympics (Beijing), the 2009 World Championships (Rome), the 2011 World Championships (Shanghai) and the 2012 Olympics (London).
 They were two very different, but both authoritarian coach profiles with great charisma.
 And like other international top coaches: Human beings with “strong” and “weak” skills and qualities.
 One of the biggest weaknesses of both Regan and Wildeboer was in my opinion that they were very reserved and skeptical about working with sports psychologists – also from Team Denmark.
 Regan and Wildeboer’s main focus, both in the daily training and at international championships, were on physical, biomechanical, technical and tactical topics of elite swimming.
 On these topics they were both international top coaches.
 In addition, I, together with Team Denmark’s employees, saw that both Regan and Wildeboer had great development potentials in relation to mental and social topics of elite swimming and a very limited knowledge of the Danish sports culture.
 But the biggest challenge, in my opinion, was that the two national coaches – not formally – but, retrospectively, really were their “own director” in the Danish Swimming Federation.
 It has the DR documentary and the follow-up stories from former and current elite swimmers, both in DR and written media, fixed with seven-inch seams.

-Team Denmark’s statement to the Minister of Culture (1’st of May 2019) is long – very long, but in my opinion the quality of the statement is inversely proportional to the length.
+Team Denmark’s statement to the Minister of Culture (May 1, 2019) is long – very long, but in my opinion the quality of the statement is inversely proportional to the length.
 The statement has some crucial omissions in relation to the competence, responsibility and role distribution between Team Denmark and the Danish Swimming Federation.
 A few days after the submission, Minister of Culture Mrs. Mette Bock expressed exactly the same opinion as mine.
 The result was that DIF and Team Danmark in dialogue with the Ministry of Culture – and not least after a intense media coverage – chose to carry out an independent investigation on the recent weeks’ reports of dissatisfaction and eating disorders among former and current Danish national team swimmers.
 The study will also map the factual aspects of the case, including the actions of the Danish Swimming Federation and partly looking at the culture of Danish swimming.
 It is very positive that an impartial investigation is being prepared, but I had clearly preferred that the Ministry of Culture was responsible for the independent investigation.
 However, I look with serenity to openly and honestly answer all questions.

 The collaboration between Team Denmark and the federations – also the Danish Swimming Federation – is based on a 4-year contract, which describes the rights and obligations of the two parts.
 The contract is valid for the entire period and through regular dialogue and meetings, objectives, activities related to training and competitions, finances, scope and content of services are established each year.
-Finally, Team Denmark’s support concept also determines the division of competencies, responsibilities and roles at different levels of collaboration.
+Finally, Team Denmark’s support programme also determines the division of competencies, responsibilities and roles at different levels of collaboration.
 It appears from the three contracts between Team Denmark and Danish Swimming Federation (2005-2008, 2009-2012 and 2013-2016) that the steering group, which consists of Team Denmark’s CEO and TD consultant, DS ‘political, administrative and sports management, ” … is the overall committee for the collaboration between Team Denmark and the Danish Swimming Federation.
 The steering committee has the overall responsibility for the collaboration.
 The steering committee meets once a year “.
-In addition,” … a working group consisting of sports director, national coach(s), Team Denmark consultant and other relevant actors, prepare recommendations for the steering committee.
+In addition,” … a working group consisting of High Performance Manager, national coach(s), Team Denmark consultant and other relevant actors, prepare recommendations for the steering committee.
 The working group has the responsibility and competence to handle the daily work within the framework agreed in the steering committee.
 The working group communicates and meets regularly and follows up on development agreements and derived decision notes “.
-Finally, it is emphasized … … the sports director cares for the preparation of written minutes to the steering group”.
+Finally, it is emphasized … … the High Performance Manager cares for the preparation of written minutes to the steering group”.

 I have – regrettably it must be said today – not as Team Denmark’s CEO received oral or written inquiries from elite swimmers or their parents, if the elite swimmers are under the age of 18, regarding offence of “Guidelines for weighing elite swimmers”.
 I can – and do not want to deny that there are employees in Team Denmark, who in the period 2006-2014 have received inquiries about offence of “Guidelines for weighing elite swimmers” from swimmers or parents of swimmers under the age of 18.
 Or who personally experienced offencies of the guidelines and who did not subsequently convey this knowledge – orally or in writing – to the undersigned.
 If that has happened, it is very regrettable.